+A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred

+The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+Name \Annie Bates\\

-LAKEWOOD WATER EAST provides Ground Water from Wilcox Aquifer located in Henderson County.
-Name Annie Bates Phone(903) 874-8244 Este reporte incluye información importante sobre el agua para tomar.
+Tichaci son County Phone 903) 874-8244 Este reporte incluye información importante sobre el agua para tomar.
 Para asistencia en español, favor de llamar al telefono (903) 874-8244.
-Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and me asures, some of which may require explanation.
-Action Level: The concentration of a contaminant which, if exceed ed, triggers treatment or other requirements which a water system must follow.
-Avg: Regulatory compliance with some MCLs are based of on running annual average of monthly samples.
-Level 1 Assessment: A Level 1 assessment is a study of the water system system. to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water Level 2 Assessment: A Level 2 assessment is a very detailed study of the and/or why total coliform bacteria have been found in water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred n our water system on multiple occasions.
-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below v which there is no known or expected risk to health.
+Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

+Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial and/or why total coliform bacteria have been found in our water system on multiple occasions.

+contaminants.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinkin contaminants. ng water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which control microbial contaminants. ch there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to MFL million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by by the body) na: not applicable.
-NTU nephelometric turbidity units (a measure of turbidity)
+Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-picocuries per liter (a measure of radioactivity)
+MFL million fibers per liter (a measure of asbestos)